Neuroimaging · Computational Methods · Brain Health

 CBF Quantification · MNI Normalisation

-Label-control subtraction using protocol-specific acquisition parameters · T1 tissue segmentation (grey matter / white matter / CSF) for partial volume correction · normalised to MNI standard brain space using lab-specific bounding box — the toolbox default silently clips superior and inferior regions of the brain
+Label-control subtraction using protocol-specific acquisition parameters , T1 tissue segmentation (grey matter / white matter / CSF) for partial volume correction , normalised to MNI standard brain space using lab-specific bounding box — the toolbox default silently clips superior and inferior regions of the brain

 Output per subject: wmeanCBF (MNI-space) · cmeanCBF (outlier-cleaned) · globalsg.txt (whole-brain CBF) — feeds directly into NVC analysis

-NVC Analysis Scripts — Five Scales, One Run
+NVC Analysis Scripts — Five Scales end-to-end

 Scale 1